Twigee/TodoUnity/README.md

 # TodoUnity
 A window for writting todo messages

-Make sure you make a folder called "editor" so that the script is not included when buildint
+Make sure you make a folder called "editor" so that the script is not included when building

 ![MainImg](todo.png)